Health Equity

 What is the foundation doing to build a culture of health that is equitable for all?

-In addition to various programs and resources centered around health equity, diversity, and inclusion, the foundation is focusing on several principles of health equity including but not limited to: Amplifying the public health issues of sexism, racism, and other forms of bias; working to include the participation of historically underrepresented populations within clinical trials; and supporting legislation that promotes affordable and culturally responsive health care.
+In addition to various programs and resources centered around health equity, diversity, and inclusion, the foundation is focusing on several principles of health equity including but not limited to: amplifying the public health issues of sexism, racism, and other forms of bias; working to include the participation of historically underrepresented populations within clinical trials; and supporting legislation that promotes affordable and culturally responsive health care.

 How can I raise awareness around health equity issues?

-There’s many ways to get involved, including but not limited to:
+There are many ways to get involved, including but not limited to:

 Employee Diversity